- VA Form 22-1990 (Application for VA Education Benefits)

 Students receiving veterans' benefits may also qualify for financial aid.
 Even though there is a wide variety of financial aid available at the college, students should apply as early as possible.

 STEP 8: MEET WITH A COUNSELOR

 - Schedule an appointment with a counselor.
+OCC now requires Mandatory Counseling for all incoming first-time college students.
 When you make your appointment specify you need to complete a Veteran's Plan of Study

 - Bring unofficial college and military transcripts, if possible.
 The counselor can use your transcripts to assist in course selections.
 However, your official transcripts must be sent to the OCC Enrollment Services office for an official evaluation.